qishun-git/cat-motion/README.md

 1. **Motion daemon** – native `motion` service streams the camera and records MP4s when motion is detected.
 2. **Collector** – watches Motion’s target directory, waits for files to finish writing, copies clips into `data/clips/`, and add JSON sidecars.
-3. **Processor** – runs YOLO detection + embedding recognition, trims clips, writes summaries, routes output to recognized/unknown folders, exports unlabeled crops, and can write compressed proxies.
+3. **Processor** – runs YOLO detection + embedding recognition, trims clips, writes summaries, routes output to recognized/unknown folders, and exports unlabeled crops.
 4. **Web UI** – FastAPI app that shows live stream, clip lists, unlabeled triage cards, and buttons to trigger processing/refresh.
 5. **Trainer** – CLI that rebuilds embeddings/labels from `data/training/` so the Pi can learn new cats locally.